 - Overall, 50.0% of the predictions turned out to be correct, the surgeons were able to predict 50% of the time which treatment would be of most benefit before treatment.
 The researchers of this study however noted – 50% correct would be no better than flipping a coin as it equals the proportion expected by chance.

-- Experienced knee surgeons were not better in predicting outcome than other orthopaedic surgeons.
+- Experienced knee surgeons were not better at predicting outcomes than other orthopaedic surgeons.

 In other words, even if a patient received “a proper diagnosis and excellent surgical technique,” problems with motion restrictions in the knee developed early.
 Motion restrictions are probably not what a middle-aged patient is expecting as a result of their meniscus surgery.

 Stem Cell Therapy, Platelet Rich Plasma Therapy, and Prolotherapy as a non-surgical alternative to arthroscopic knee surgery?

-In this sections we are going to discuss the realistic expectation of what these three regenerative medicine techniques can do to help you avoid a surgery.
+In this section, we are going to discuss the realistic expectation of what these three regenerative medicine techniques can do to help you avoid surgery.
 These treatments will not benefit everyone.
 Our hope here is to present information to help understand the treatments.

 For more information on the different types of injections for knee pain.
 Please see our article: What are the different types of knee injections for bone on bone knees

-Stem cell therapy as a non-surgical alternative to arthroscopic knee surgery
+Is stem cell therapy a non-surgical alternative to arthroscopic knee surgery?

 Perhaps nothing is as misunderstood in the world of regenerative medicine injections as is misunderstood when it comes to stem cell therapy.
 Our website is filled with articles on stem cell treatments.
 We are going to present some summarized information as it relates to you.